5 Fragen an... André Heller

 Wonder for Swarovski Crystal Worlds in Wattens and “Prologue III”, an artwork glimmering with 8,000 Swarovski crystals in the garden of the Giant. www.fredriksonstallard.com

 In unserer Serie "5 Fragen an..." laden wir Künstler und Designer zum Gespräch.
 Sie alle haben Installationen, Kunstwerke oder Wunderkammern in den Swarovski Kristallwelten oder unseren Stores in Innsbruck und Wien geschaffen.
 In kurzen Video-, Audio- oder Text-Interviews erfahrt ihr mehr über kreatives Schaffen oder persönliche Wünsche.
 Viel Spaß!

->> HIER geht’s zu allen weiteren Artikeln dieser Serie
+>> Hier geht’s zu allen weiteren Artikeln dieser Serie

-In our series “5 Questions for ...” we invite artists and designers to a conversation.
+In our series “5 Questions to ...” we invite artists and designers to a conversation.
 Each of them has created installations, art works, or Chambers of Wonder at Swarovski Kristallwelten (Swarovski Crystal Worlds) or our Stores in Innsbruck and Vienna.
 In short video, audio, or text interviews, you can find out more about their creative work and personal wishes.
 Have fun!

 >> Click HERE for all other articles in this series